Your Directors are pleased to present their report and financial statements for thefinancial year ended 31st_March 2017.

 SIGNIFICANT & MATERIAL ORDERS PASSED BY THE REGULATORS

-The Company has established a wide-ranging system of Internal Controls to ensure thatall assets are safeguarded and protected against losses that may arise from unauthorizeduse or disposition incorrect use and inappropriate storage.
+To ensure that the Company's financial statements are accurate sufficient andcredible the Company has established a system of Internal Financial Controls to ensurethat all assets are safeguarded and protected against losses that may arise fromunauthorized use or disposition incorrect use any incident of fraud and inappropriatestorage.

-The system is designed to adequately ensure that financial and other records maintainedare accurate and are reliable for preparing financial information and other data.
-Theinternal control procedures are augmented by an extensive programme of internal externalaudits and periodic review by the management.
+The system is designed to adequately ensure that financial and other records maintainedare accurate and reliable for preparing financial information and other data.

 PARTICULARS OF LOANS GIVEN

-During the year under review the Company has not given any loan or has made investmentor has given guarantees under Section 186 of the Companies Act 2013.
+During the year under review the Company has not given any loan nor made investmentnor given guarantees under Section 186 of the Companies Act 2013.

 CONTRACTS AND ARRANGEMENTS WITH RELATED PARTIES

 All contracts / arrangements / transactions entered by the Company during the financialyear with related parties were in the ordinary course of business and on an arm's lengthbasis.
 During the year the Company had not entered into any contract / arrangement /transaction with related parties which could be considered material in accordance with thepolicy of the Company on materiality of related party transactions.
 Accordingly thedisclosure of related party transactions as required under Section 134(3)(h) of theCompanies Act 2013 in Form AOC 2 is not applicable to your Company.
 The policy onmateriality of related party transactions as approved by the Board may be accessed on theCompany's website at http://www.apollohospdelhi.com/downloads/materiality-of-related-party-transactions.pdf